 Follow the 20-20-20 rule: Take a 20-second break, every 20 minutes and view something 20 feet away.

-Keep a distance: The AOA recommends sitting a comfortable distance from the computer monitor where you can easily read all text with your head and torso in an upright posture and your back supported by your chair.
-Generally, the preferred viewing distance is between 20 and 28 inches from the eye to the front surface of the screen.
+Keep a distance: We recommend sitting at a comfortable distance from the computer monitor where you can easily read all text with your head and torso in an upright posture and your back supported by your chair.
+Generally, the optimal viewing distance is between 20 and 28 inches from the eye to the front surface of the screen.

-View from a different angle: Ideally, the computer screen should be 15 to 20 degrees, or about 4 to 5 inches, below eye level as measured from the center of the screen.
+View from a different angle: We feel the computer screen should be 15 to 20 degrees, or about 4 to 5 inches, below eye level as measured from the center of the screen.

 Decrease glare: While there is no way to completely minimize glare from light sources, consider using a glare filter.
 These filters decrease the amount of light reflected from the screen.

 Whether you’re goblin or ghoul, vampire or witch, poor costume choices—including decorative contact lenses and flammable costumes—and face paint allergies can haunt you long after Halloween if they cause injury.

 Enjoy a safe and happy Halloween by following the guidelines from FDA, the Consumer Product Safety Commission, and the Centers for Disease Control and Prevention:

 Wear costumes made of fire-retardant materials; look for “flame resistant” on the label.
 If you make your costume, use flame-resistant fabrics such as polyester or nylon.